 Factually speaking, Dublin is the largest city in Ireland, but pretty small when compared to other capital cities in the world - it’s certainly not as big as London or Paris!
 Visitors can cover the entire capital city, no matter where they choose to stay.
 From the likes of the very centre to the outskirts, there are many choices for business and leisure travelers.
-The best parts of Dublin to book a serviced apartment in are:
+The best parts of the city to book a serviced apartments Dublin are:

 From a sleepy town to the bustling street where the night never ends, to a place that takes the traveller back to the century-old architectural heritage to the widest urban street in entire Europe, Dublin has it all.
 However, it is up to the travellers’ choice, based on their purpose of visit and what are they looking for during their stay in this beautiful city.

 Dublin, described as a collection of villages, has a history of around 140 AD, where Ptolemy makes a reference to this city in his writings.
 The famous tourist attraction Christchurch Cathedral was built in the 13th century and the main street layout date from the end of the 18th century and streets of Georgian four-story townhouses are a distinctive feature of the city’s architecture.

 But, it is not just known for its architectural beauty, here are some of the facts about Dublin that are surprising and fascinating: